- The sales process is a straight line. Your job is to keep the customer on that line.

-My expectations for the content were high.
-Unfortunately, I finished the book mildly disappointed for three main reasons.
+My expectations for this book were high.
+Unfortunately, I finished it mildly disappointed for three reasons.

-Third, the book has no definite theme or audience.
-Sometimes, Belfort speaks to salespeople working on the phone, sometimes he speaks to salespeople selling in person.
+- The book has no definite theme and does not address a target audience.
+Sometimes, Belfort addresses salespeople working on the phone, sometimes he speaks to salespeople selling in person.
 We never really know when he is speaking to whom, and as a result, he never fully delivers for any of these groups.